Turing Video-based Cognitive Tests to Handle Entangled Concepts: The novelties of our approach to entanglement

-The quantum theoretical framework above enables modelling of empirical data collected in Bell-type tests where the marginal law does not hold and the violation of the CHSH inequality in Equation (\ref{chsh}) exceeds Cirel'son's bound, in those tests where this occurs, by introducing and representing entangled measurements.
-In particular, we have proved that, whenever the concepts {\it Animal} and {\it Acts} combine to form the combination {\it The Animal Acts}, a strong form of entanglement is created between {\it Animal} and {\it Acts}, which is such that, not only the state of the composite entity {\it The Animal Acts} is entangled, but also the coincidence measurements are entangled \cite{aertssozzo2014,arguellessozzo2020,aertsbeltrangerientesozzo2021,aertsarguellesbeltrangerientesozzo2023b}.
+The considerations above led us to investigate in detail the above mentioned identification problem and to elaborate a quantum mathematical representation of the Bell-type tests that violate both the marginal law conditions, the CHSH inequality and Cirel'son's bound.
+In this quantum theoretical framework, we explicitly introduce entangled it measurements \citep{aertssozzo2014,arguellessozzo2020,aertsbeltrangerientesozzo2021,aertsarguellesbeltrangerientesozzo2023b}.
+Specifically, we have proved that, whenever the concepts {\it Animal} and {\it Acts} combine to form the combination {\it The Animal Acts}, a strong form of entanglement is created between {\it Animal} and {\it Acts}, which is such that, not only the state of the composite entity {\it The Animal Acts} is entangled, but also the joint measurements are entangled.

 We will see in Sections \ref{quantum} and \ref{explanation} that the entanglement above is due to the peculiar way in which the meaning of {\it The Animal Acts} relates to the meanings of {\it Animal} and {\it Acts}, which violates the classical semantic rules of composition.
 Before doing this, however, we need to present the details of the novel cognitive test based on videos which we have recently performed on this conceptual combination.
 This will be the aim of Section \ref{test}.